 by John E. Dannenberg

 The California Supreme Court held that evidence seized by a police officer accompanied by the ex-parolee's parole officer during a warrantless search of the ex-parolee's motel room must be suppressed under the Fourth Amendment.
-The good ...
+The good faith exception to ...

 Evidence Suppressed in California

 $407,635 for Puerto Rican Prisoners